Nitro (band): 1987–1993: Formation and first two releases

 In 1987, vocalist Jim Gillette released his debut solo album Proud to Be Loud, which featured contributions from guitarist Michael Angelo Batio and bassist T. J. Racer, the three of whom would later go on to form Nitro.
 Gillette and Batio had initially met at a beach party, while Racer was introduced to the singer as an attendee of one of his instructional vocal courses.
 Former Vinnie Vincent Invasion drummer Bobby Rock joined the band shortly thereafter.
 Speaking about joining the band, Rock recalled that Gillette and Batio recruited him by explaining that they "wanted to record the most over-the-top, in-your-face metal record ever".
 Nitro signed with Rhino Entertainment record label Rampage Records after their first show, at which Gillette "reportedly shattered three wine glasses with his voice".

 Gillette, Batio, Racer and Rock recorded the first Nitro album at Front Page Productions in Costa Mesa, California with producer and engineer Charlie Watts.
 The album was released in 1989 and spent nine weeks on the US Billboard 200, peaking at number 140.
 Shortly after the recording of the album, Rock left Nitro to join Nelson, with K. C. Comet replacing him for the album's promotional concert tour (he also appeared in the music videos for the singles "Freight Train" and "Long Way from Home").
 After the tour, Comet was replaced by Johnny Thunder while Ralph Carter was brought in after Racer's departure.
 The band released its second album Nitro II: H.W.D.W.S. in 1992, which featured a cover version of Ted Nugent's "Cat Scratch Fever" as its sole single, before breaking up the following year.

 After Nitro's breakup, a number of previously unreleased demo recordings were issued on the compilation Gunnin' for Glory, released on Batio's record label M.A.C.E.
 Music in 1999.
 In the subsequent years, there were occasional comments from Gillette and Batio hinting at a potential reformation of the band.
 In 2008, when asked at Rocklahoma festival about the possibility of a return for the group, Gillette commented that "It would be great to do; maybe next year", adding that "It would take about six months to get back to where I would like it to be vocally."
 However, Batio responded later in the year by revealing that he did not want to reform the band as Gillette was only interested in writing new material, not performing the band's old songs, which the guitarist explained would "not be the same".

+In 2013, The Houston Press placed Nitro second on its list of "The 10 Worst Metal Bands of the '80s".
+Staff writer Corey Deiterman wrote: "No matter how high you can sing, no matter how many arpeggios you’ve memorized, you can still completely suck.
+At a certain point, it’s technically impressive but makes you sound like a joke band."